Click on the drop down boxes to view more.

-On exchange of Contracts, you must pay a deposit, usually 10% of the purchase price (although you Seller may agree to accept less).
+On exchange of contracts, you must pay a deposit, usually 10% of the purchase price (although your seller may agree to accept less).
 We cannot exchange contracts until we have cleared funds.

-Until ‘exchange of contracts’ either the Seller of Buyer may withdraw from the deal.
+Until ‘exchange of contracts’ either the seller or buyer may withdraw from the deal.
 The other party cannot claim any fees or expenses from the party who withdraws.
 When contracts are exchanged a contract between the parties comes into effect.
 You should not enter into any financial commitment in relation to the property until exchange of contracts.

 We will also ask you to let us have any amount you need to pay to complete the transaction.
 This amount will include Stamp Duty Land Tax, Land Registry fees and other disbursements which are payable.